 Americans contribute a significant portion of their lifetime earnings to Social Security in exchange for an inflation protected income stream during retirement.
-For about half of married couples receiving social security benefits, those benefits represent 50% or more of their income during retirement.
-So what happens to the surviving spouse when one spouse dies before or while collecting their monthly benefits?
+For about half of married couples receiving Social Security benefits, those benefits represent 50% or more of their income during retirement.
+So what happens to the surviving spouse when one spouse dies before or while collecting their monthly benefit?

 Thankfully, they don't just disappear.
 The U.S. government has formulated a way to put out benefits to surviving loved ones, even before their own retirement, in the form of Social Security survivor benefits.

 Here are three key things to know about these benefits.

 Spouses: Surviving spouses age 60 or older can claim a reduced survivor's benefits as long as you were married at least 9 months.
 A surviving spouse of any age is also eligible for survivor benefits if you have a child with the deceased spouse who is under 16 years old or disabled.